 From an Operations point of view, Service Mesh is useful for any type of microservices architecture since it helps you control traffic, security, permissions, and observability.

-Once you have a Kubernetes infrastructure + Microservices architecture consider the below use cases in order to take advantage of Service Mesh in your organization today, regardless of the scale of your applications.
+Once you have a Kubernetes infrastructure + Microservices architecture (Deploy a free Kubernetes cluster on AWS or on-premises under five minutes: https://platform9.com/signup/), consider the below use cases in order to take advantage of Service Mesh in your organization today, regardless of the scale of your applications.

 By getting your feet wet with these, you can start standardizing on Service Mesh in your system design to lay the building blocks and the critical components for large-scale operations in the future.